DO NOT LET THIS HAPPEN TO YOUR CHILD. NJCAA CHANGE THE RULE on multi season sports.

 I would like to tell you a story about the National Junior College Athletic Association governing body and see if you agree.

 My son is a golfer and he started playing golf when he was a freshman in high school.
 He was a good student and also worked really hard on his golf game.
 He reached a level with his golf game in 3 seasons that he was able to play golf in college.
-There was one community college that he wanted to attend close to home but his game was just not good enough at the time.
-He ended up going to a NAIA college to play golf that he really did not want to attend due to cost but he went there anyway.
+He recieved a scholarship to a NAIA college to play golf but it was not enough to cover all his cost to go to school.
 Well that NAIA College was costing a lot per year to attend and he was taking out school loans but he was going to be so far in debt by the end of the 4 years he decided to transfer to that local community college if they would have him.
 He had attended that NAIA College for one and one half years before he decided to transfer.
 (This would become important when it comes down to the NJCAA).
-Well we sent out letters and the coach from that community college he always wanted to attend gave us a call.
-The coach said he would take him and he would help him out on his tuition cost so he wouldn’t have any debt for that one semester.
-That is all that my son was going to be able to attend was just that one semester and play golf at that small community college.
-Well my son was excited and proud that he was able to finally go to that small college close to home.
+Well we sent out letters and the coach from the local community college gave us a call.
+This college was close to home, had a good golf program and the coach said he would take him and he would help him out on his tuition cost so he wouldn’t have any debt for that one semester.
+Well my son was excited and proud that he was able to go to that small college close to home.
 The coach was happy and everything was going fine until the NJCAA showing its authority got involved and they decided he was not eligible to play because of a rule that has to be interpreted by someone that may not even know what the game is all about.
 Well these are the rules that came from their own website:

 Transfers C.1.
 General Transfer Provisions